-

 What to bring for your tourist visa application

-- Completed and signed Application form for Schengen Visa.
+• Completed and signed Application form for Schengen Visa.

-- Photograph.
-Photograph taken against a light background, passport-size, in color.
+• Photograph taken against a light background, passport-size, in color.

-- Passport issued within the last ten years and valid for at least three months after your return date.
+• Passport issued within the last ten years and valid for at least three months after your return date.

-- Visa fee payment.
+• Visa fee payment.

-- Documents confirming the purpose of travel (i.e. a letter from our school stating that you study Spanish here), the duration of the stay and the intention of the visa applicant to leave the Schengen area before the visa expires:
+• Documents confirming the purpose of travel (i.e. a letter from our school stating that you study Spanish here), the duration of the stay and the intention of the visa applicant to leave the Schengen area before the visa expires.

-– Travel itinerary with a round trip airline ticket reservation.
+• Travel itinerary with a round trip airline ticket reservation.

-– Hotel reservations or an original letter of invitation.
+• Hotel reservations or an original letter of invitation.

-– Bank statement printed with at least 110€ per day that you intend to stay in the Schengen area.
-It is supposed to prove that you have enough money to care for yourself during the time of your stay.
+• Bank statement printed, as it is supposed to prove that you have enough money to care for yourself during the time of your stay.
 If you are supported by your spouse or parents, you have to present a proof of your civil status (marriage certificate or birth certificate) as well as the latest two bank statements of the person who is supporting you.

 Don’t forget: All documents have to be presented in Spanish or English.